Rohit-Kundu/Cervical-Cancer-CNN-GA/README.md

 `pip install -r requirements.txt`

-## Running the code on the COVID data
+## Running the code on the Cervical Cytology data